isomerpages/nlb-reference/_singapore-places/Curiocity Showcase 2022/Notable Landmarks in the Bras Basah Bugis and Civic District Areas.md

 permalink: /guides/singapore/places/landmarks-bras-basah/
 description: ""
 third_nav_title: Curiocity Showcase 2022
+variant: markdown
 ---
 # Notable Landmarks in the Bras Basah Bugis and Civic District Areas

-## Curiocity: Places & Perspectives
+## Curiocity: Places &amp; Perspectives

 Looking at Singapore today, it is easy to forget that it was once dotted with *kampungs* and plantations.
 And as we have changed, so has our cityscape.
 By spotlighting selected leisure and entertainment places in downtown Singapore as well as presenting fascinating histories hidden in plain sight, Curiocity gives us an opportunity to examine the evolution of our spaces and reflect on our relationship with them.

 Accessible both in-person and online, Curiocity invites you to discover, learn and engage with our island’s history through the content and collections from the National Library Board and its partners.
-Presented in partnership with the Light to Night Festival 2022, *Curiocity: Places & Perspectives* is held at the National Library Building (3 January – 3 February 2022) and across several locations in the Civic District (14 January – 3 February 2022).
-Find out more about the showcase at <https://curiocity.nlb.gov.sg/events/curiocity-showcase-2022>.
+Presented in partnership with the Light to Night Festival 2022, *Curiocity: Places &amp; Perspectives* is held at the National Library Building (3 January – 3 February 2022) and across several locations in the Civic District (14 January – 3 February 2022).
+Find out more about the showcase at .

 This resource guide has been produced to complement the satellite installation ‘A Tessellation of Memories’ at The Arts House, exploring the thematic focus of **‘Notable landmarks in Bras Basah.Bugis and the Civic District’**.